Molare-ali/ALI/README.md

    - Build command: `npm run build`
    - Install command: `npm install`

 Note: The included JSON data layer is for demo hosting.
 On Vercel, writes use temporary storage and may reset.
 For a production store, connect a hosted database such as Supabase or Neon.
-TEST TEXT